 Read more about ASCO's recommendations for adjuvant treatment for lung cancer.
 In addition, ASCO provides several Decision Aids to help patients talk with their doctors about the risks and benefits of chemotherapy after surgery.
 Consider using one of the following decision aids to start a discussion with your doctor about adjuvant therapy: stage IB, stage II, or stage III.

 Like surgery, radiation therapy cannot be used to treat widespread cancer.
-Radiation only kills cancer cells directly in the path of the radiation beam.
+Radiation only destroys cancer cells directly in the path of the radiation beam.
 It also damages the normal cells in its path; for this reason, it cannot be used to treat large areas of the body.

 Patients with lung cancer who receive radiation therapy often experience fatigue and loss of appetite.
 If radiation therapy is given to the neck or center of the chest, patients may also develop a sore throat and have difficulty swallowing.
 Patients may also notice skin irritation, similar to sunburn, where the radiation was directed.
 Most side effects go away soon after treatment is finished.

 If the radiation therapy irritates or inflames the lung, patients may develop a cough, fever, or shortness of breath months and sometimes years after the radiation therapy ends.
 About 15% of patients develop this condition, called radiation pneumonitis.
 If it is mild, radiation pneumonitis does not need treatment and goes away on its own.
 If it is severe, a patient may need treatment for radiation pneumonitis with steroid medications, such as prednisone (multiple brand names).
 Radiation therapy may also cause permanent scarring of the lung tissue near where the original tumor was located.
 Typically, the scarring does not cause symptoms.
 However, severe scarring can cause a permanent cough and shortness of breath.
-For this reason, radiation oncologists carefully plan the treatments using CT scans (see Diagnosis) of the chest to lessen the amount of normal lung tissue exposed to radiation.
+For this reason, radiation oncologists carefully plan the treatments using CT scans of the chest to lessen the amount of normal lung tissue exposed to radiation (see above).

 Learn more about radiation therapy.